Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 Wyndham Bonnet Creek Orlando

-I’ve stayed in this hotel so many times, I’ve lost count – and every single time, I want to stay forever.
+I’ve stayed in this hotel so many times, I’ve lost count – and every single time, I want to stay forever!

-The Wyndham Bonnet Creek is a great mid-range option with spacious rooms, beautiful pools, a lakeside location with plenty of recreational opportunities for kids and adults alike, and some rooms even have Disney fireworks views.
+The Wyndham Bonnet Creek is a great mid-range option with spacious rooms, beautiful pools, a lakeside location with plenty of recreational opportunities for kids and adults alike, and some rooms even have Disney fireworks views!

-Relax by the fire pit in the evening, or put on your plush robe and check out the spa.
 The location is top notch, the price is reasonable for Orlando, and the memories you’ll make here will last a lifetime.

 Budget: Uh…on one! ($150 or less per night)